KusionStack/kusionstack.io/docs/reference/cli/kcl/test.md

 ## Intro

-KCL provides a simple testing framework through the built-in KCL Test tool and 'testing' package.
-All KCL files in each directory are a set of tests, and each schema starts with 'Test' in each 'test.k' is a test case.
+The KCL Test tool and `testing` package provide a simple testing framework to test KCL code.
+All KCL files in each directory are a set of tests, and each schema starts with `Test` in each `test.k` is a test case.

 ## How to use